Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 The AGA gene is more likely to be expressed in men and women suffering from alopecia who inherit the gene from their father or mother.
 The gene can remain dormant for years before being expressed.
 To date, there is no screening to predict when this will occur.

-What are the Treatment Options in 2023?
+What are the Androgenetic Alopecia Treatment Options in 2025?

-We have listed the different types of existing treatments so you can make the best choice for you.
+We have listed the different types of existing androgenic alopecia treatments so you can make the best choice for you.
 It is also important to follow the advice of a professional to be safely prepared.

 Topical Treatments